Resolving issues with the commit message produces the wrong comment with CVS

 The comment redmine automatically closes the issue with will say something like 'Applied in changeset r_4.' instead of the actual changeset number.

 #2 Updated by Jim Naslund over 7 years ago

 Sorry, I should of clarified that -- no. Our actual revision numbers are in the thousands, but the numbers in the update message are always small.
 It looks like they are maybe temporary revisions used to group the CVS file changes into one changeset.
 I've also noticed that if I refresh the activity page while redmine is polling the respository the same 'changeset r_4' messages will appear.
 If I refresh after it is done they end up as real changeset numbers e.g. r9779.

 I can't easily check the 1.0.x versions without upgrading our server.

-#3 Updated by Toshi MARUYAMA about 7 years ago
+#3 Updated by Toshi MARUYAMA over 7 years ago

 - File cvs-close-text.png added